 These are one-size-fits-all text fields across the Grants for Arts Projects category.
 While each text box allows for up to 6,000 characters, we ask that each statement be no more than 3,000 characters.
+Enter N/A in any of the three boxes you do not use.

-Vision Statement:
+Impact Statement: